Article updated June 29, 2023

 Arvind Saini, MD, MBA,

 is a cornea specialist at Integrity Eye in Escondido, Calif.
-He has served on the Academy’s Technology, Young Ophthalmologist and Communications committees and is currently an AAOE board member.
+He has served on the Academy’s Technology, Young Ophthalmologist and Communications committees and as an AAOE board member.